5 Tips for learning Mandarin Chinese

 Studying Chinese can come in many different forms, especially when living in China.
 Practicing every day, whether it be coffee shop studying for hours, or memorizing one word on the subway, make sure to do something, anything, every single day, until it becomes routine.

-4, Take the HSK, a standardized Mandarin exam for non-native speakers.
+4, Take the HSK, a Standardized Mandarin Exam for Non-native Speakers.

 HSK ( Chinese Proficiency Test ), an international standardized test of Chinese language proficiency, assesses non-native Chinese speakers’ abilities in using the Chinese language in their daily, academic and professional lives.
 HSK consists of six levels, namely HSK (level I), HSK (level II), HSK (level III), HSK (level IV), HSK (level V), and HSK (level VI).
 The most elementary testing you on 150 words, and the most advanced testing your knowledge of up to 5000 words.
 You might have more questions about HSK, check HSK Frequently Asked Questions.